School mornings! It doesn’t matter if you have one child or 4+ – it is hectic. There’s so much to do in so little time.

 Next B2 and B3 get up, by the time I wake them I’ve already prepared their cereal and the baby is already eating his.

-B1 gets up last and prepares his own breakfast.
+B1 gets up last and prepares his breakfast.

 Even though they get up in stages, we all still have time where we are together over breakfast to talk about the day ahead.

-B1 finishes his breakfast first so moves on with the routine, then by the time B2 finishes B1 is already 1 step ahead of him so they are never in the same area together which mean less arguments!
+B1 finishes his breakfast first so moves on with the routine, then by the time B2 finishes B1 is already 1 step ahead of him, so they are never in the same area together which mean fewer arguments!

-I set this up last year and it is the best thing I’ve done.
-Prior to this bags were dumped on the floor and emptied all over the house, things were constantly getting lost and disorganised.
+I set this up last year, and it is the best thing I’ve done.
+Before this bags were dumped on the floor and emptied all over the house, things were always getting lost and disorganised.

 I made this with some storage cubes.
 It sits in our main entrance so regardless of if we come in through the front door or garage – it’s there!!!